brenthuisman/postdoc_tools/README.md

 Image
 -----

 Supports r/w MetoImage (MHD,ITK) and r/w AVSField (.xdr) images.
-A thin wrapper around typed numpy array objects such that you can easily work with images in these data formats.
+A thin wrapper around typed numpy array objects (the `imdata` member) such that you can easily work with images in these data formats.
 Slicing, projections, mathematical operations, stuff like that is very easy with numpy, so you can easily extend things to what you need.

 Plot
 ----